Operators of Essential Services

 The formal identification process, which began in 2017, is an ongoing process.
 The Department has been engaging with the companies and utilities in both the private and public sector which have been identified as potential Operators of Essential Services.
 Official designation will take place before November 9th 2018.

-Draft Security Measures were published for public consultation in November 2017 and can be found here.
-The final version of these will be published shortly.
+Draft Security Measures were published for public consultation in November 2017.

 Operators of Essential Services will be required to report incidents which fall under the scope of the Directive.
 A reportable incident is any incident which has a significant impact on the continuity of an essential service which an Operator of Essential Services provides.
 In this context, significant impact means that the essential service provided by the Operator of Essential Services must be interrupted, and must not be operational for a given period of time.
 A reportable incident is determined using the significant disruptive effect parameters contained in the Directive and outlined in the Incident Reporting Guidelines which will be published shortly.